jaredloftus/profiles/emingunsirer_toreview.md

 ## Bio
 Emin Gün Sirer is Associate Professor of Computer Science at Cornell University, with research interests in distributed systems, cryptocurrencies, and software infrastructure for large scale services.

 Sirer is Co-Director of the IC3 cryptocurrency and blockchain research project.
-The group’s research and findings around Bitcoin include building the Falcon relay network to aid decentralisation, developing Covenants to deter thefts and inventing Bitcoin-NG to improve scalability.
+The group’s research and findings around bitcoin include building the Falcon relay network to aid decentralisation, developing Covenants to deter thefts and inventing Bitcoin-NG to improve scalability.
 They also work with the Ethereum foundation.

 In 2002, Sirer started Karma, an early cryptocurrency that was the first to utilize a proof-of-work concept.